-Tips for Surviving a Long Distance Relationship
+Tips for Surviving a Long-Distance Relationship

 Pick Up the Phone

-“It’s so important in a long distance relationship to stay connected.
+“It’s so important in a long-distance relationship to stay connected.
 Talking on the phone and FaceTiming is the best way to stay connected because so much can get lost in translation via text,” said Patel.
 It can be easy to go through the busy day relying on texts and without picking up the phone but don’t fall into that trap.
 Make time to have in-depth conversations where you can hear one another’s voices or see one another’s faces.

-Talk In the Morning and at Night
+Talk in the Morning and at Night

 “Doing a check-in during the mornings and in the evenings before going to bed is also really important,” said Patel.
 “That way you feel like you’ve connected at the beginning and end of your days.
 That way even though you aren’t physically together you still feel like you are part of each other’s days."

-In a long distance relationship, the mornings and the nights can also be the times of the day when you feel loneliest because that is when you would normally be alone together.
+In a long-distance relationship, the mornings and the nights can also be the times of the day when you feel loneliest because that is when you would normally be alone together.
 “Also, so much can come up for us within a day emotionally so to also have those check-ins you can feel emotionally supportive,” said Patel.
 “Having that emotional support also really shows the strength of the relationship.”

-Meet In Person Regularly
+Meet in Person Regularly

 “It’s important to see each other as much as possible,” said Patel.
 “I know depending on the distance it can feel hard, but it’s important.”
 She said the goal is to see one another in person at least quarterly.
 Even better is if you can make it work to see each other monthly.

-Always Have an In-Person Outing Planned
+Always Have Your Next Outing Planned

 It’s important to always know the next time you are going to see each other in person.
 Having an exact date when you know you will see each other again will mean you both always have something to look forward to.
 When things get hard, you can know exactly how long you have to make it until the next meeting.

-Visit One Another In the Places Where You Live
+Visit One Another in the Places Where You Live

 When you’re in a long-distance relationship it can be tempting to plan fun, exciting trips to see each other.
 Or it can feel practical to meet one another in the middle of the two places where you live.
 But make sure you visit one another where you each live also, said Patel.
 “Having trips to see one another in the locations you live is important so each person can see how the day-to-day for each other works,” she said.

-Check-In With Each Other's Feelings
+Ask About Each Other's Feelings

 “Show your care and concern and your willingness to be there through it all,” said Patel.
 Ask questions including: How can I support you?
 What is it that you need most from me right now?
 How are you feeling?
 “These questions allow the person feeling disconnected to reflect and share what’s really at the heart of what they are feeling and thinking.
 For the person asking it shows care and gives them clarity on what is needed most to come back to connection and love.”

-Schedule Emergency Visits
+Be Prepared to Schedule Emergency Visits

 If one partner is feeling disconnected or lonely, it can be important to schedule a visit to see one another, said Patel: “If one person is feeling disconnected then it’s time to see one another as soon as possible.”